MatthieuStigler/RDDtools/README.md

 ```

-Declare the data as a RDDdata object:
+Declare the data to be a *RDDdata* object:

 ```r